sarthaksadh01/devjam/README.md

 9. **Alert while adding event**
 _When adding an event if admin forgets to add video/delverable/test an alert is shown_

+10. **For custom/generic event we have added Markdown editor so not only links but video/images/tables... can be added**

 **Note To add time to the event, switch to day view in the calendar**